 On your device's page, there is a Network Connections in the Last 48 Hours card.
 In this chart, blue represents data sessions during which data was transmitted.
 Pink represents closed network sessions without any data transmitted.

-Sessions without data, also known as zero-byte sessions, can indicate LTE signaling sessions in proper connection sequence.
+Sessions without data, also known as zero-byte sessions, can indicate signaling sessions in proper connection sequence.
 However, in large volumes, these zero byte sessions generally indicate possible device configuration issues preventing successful data traffic.
 This is generally caused by one of two issues:

 1) The APN is incorrect